DaveBackus/Data_Bootcamp/README.md

+###SQL Bootcamp

+In late March, we plan to offer a short course on SQL databases using Python.
+More coming.

+Before the first class:  We'll be using the Anaconda distribution of Python 3.4.
+We'll post instructions shortly.

+Materials for the first class:

 ###Data Bootcamp

 Materials for a course about economic, financial, and business data.
 The course uses the Python programming language.
 It is designed to give programming newbies a sense of how modern software can transform raw data into useful information.
 Students with prior programming experience are also welcome.